JanKallman/EPPlus/README.md

 # EPPlus
-Create advanced Excel spreadsheets using DotNet, without the need of interopt.
+Create advanced Excel spreadsheets using DotNet, without the need of interop.

 EPPlus is a .net library that reads and writes Excel files using the Open Office Xml format (xlsx).
 EPPlus has no dependens other than DotNet.